 “It allows us time to focus on diversifying our local economy for long-term sustainability,” he wrote.

-Cordelia (she/they) is an opinions reporter for The Front.
-When she's not writing, you can find them listening to Taylor Swift and asking to pet strangers' dogs.
-They can be reached at firstname.lastname@example.org.
+Cordelia Longo (they/them) is a senior at Western majoring in political science.
+In their free time, you can find them listening to Taylor Swift and asking to pet strangers' dogs.